nv-legate/legate.core/BUILD.md

 from source, e.g. by pulling `fortran-compiler` from `conda-forge`.

-If you wish to compile Legate with OpenMP support, then you need a build of OpenBLAS compiled with the following options:
+If you wish to compile Legate with OpenMP support, then you need a build of OpenBLAS configured with the following options:

 - `USE_THREAD=1`
 - `USE_OPENMP=1`